Spencer Steer Preview, Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.
+- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks have a 4.56 team ERA that ranks 22nd among all MLB pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.59).

-- Diamondbacks pitchers combine to surrender 158 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- The Diamondbacks rank 20th in baseball in home runs surrendered (161 total, 1.2 per game).

-- Pfaadt gets the start for the Diamondbacks, his 13th of the season.
-He is 0-6 with a 6.13 ERA and 55 strikeouts in 61 2/3 innings pitched.
+- Davies (1-5) gets the starting nod for the Diamondbacks in his 13th start of the season.
+He's put together a 7.38 ERA in 57 1/3 innings pitched, with 46 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.